scala/scala-lang/index.md

 # Header texts
 headerTitle: "The Scala Programming Language"
 headerSubtitle: "Scala is a concise high-level programming language.
-Scala's compiler helps you avoid bugs when writing complex applications, and its fast runtime lets you build building efficient, high-performance systems."
+Scala's compiler helps you avoid bugs when writing complex applications, its fast runtime lets you build building efficient, high-performance systems, with easy access to a huge ecosystem of library"
 headerButtonTitle: "Learn More"
 headerButtonUrl: "/what-is-scala/"